 Supriya Pathak

 Supriya Pathak is an Indian actor, best known for Tamil cinema.
 Supriya Pathak began their career in 1982 and has been a prominent figure in the industry for over 44 years.
-With 30 credits to their name, Supriya Pathak remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Supriya Pathak remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Supriya Pathak's career remains one of the longest and most celebrated in Tamil cinema.

 - Born